Police ID man who they say shot Atlanta officer in the face

-ATLANTA (AP) — State law officers on Thursday identified the man who they say opened fire on two Atlanta police officers, hitting one of them in the face, when their elevator opened in an apartment building where they were responding to a previous shooting.
+ATLANTA (AP) — State law officers on Thursday identified the man who they say opened fire on two Atlanta police officers, hitting one of them in the face and shoulder, when their elevator opened in an apartment building where they were responding to a previous shooting.

 Joseph Lee Humbles, 29, of Atlanta was killed when the officers returned fire Wednesday afternoon in the city’s Midtown area in an attack the city’s mayor described as an ambush on the officers.

-The wounded officer was in stable condition at a hospital, Atlanta Police Chief Rodney Bryant said.
-The chief says he visited with the officer, who was sedated but able to speak with him and others.
-The officers’ names weren’t immediately released.
+The wounded officer remained in stable condition at a hospital, Atlanta Police Chief Rodney Bryant said in an update Thursday.

 “Both of these officers are very heroic,” Bryant said at a briefing late Wednesday.
 “I’ve been here on this police department now 32-plus years, and to see the extent of the events that have played out today, it is without doubt that these are some of the most heroic people to respond to an incident in the city of Atlanta.”